SohagHossen/Bash-Project/README.md

 - Test SSH access:
   `ssh user@remote_server_ip `

- - Make the Script Executable and Run the Backup Script if Automate the Backup then run a cron job.
+ - Make the Script Executable and Run the Backup Script if automating the Backup, then run a cron job.